microsoft/AzureTRE/docs/azure-tre-overview/composition-service/resource-processor.md

 ## Porter Azure plugin

 Resource Processor uses [Porter Azure plugin](https://github.com/getporter/azure-plugins) to store Porter data in TRE management storage account.
-The storage container, named `porter`, is created during the bootstrapping phase of TRE deployment. [`run.sh`](../../../resource_processor/run.sh) script generates `config.toml` file in Porter home folder to enable the Azure plugin when the image is started.
+The storage container, named `porter`, is created during the bootstrapping phase of TRE deployment.
+The `/resource_processor/run.sh` script generates a `config.toml` file in Porter home folder to enable the Azure plugin when the image is started.

 ## Debugging deployed processor on Azure